the-isf-academy/making-with-code/content/cs9/unit00/initial_setup.md

 # Initial setup

 **Welcome to CS!
-These instructions will help you get your computer set up for the class.**
+These instructions will help you get your computer set up for the class.** This will require the admin password of your computer.

-If you get stuck or are unsure what to do, send a screenshot of your error to Ms. Brown or Ms. Genzlinger.
+If you get stuck or are unsure what to do, first check out the debugging section at the bottom of the page.
+If you are still encountering an error, please send a screenshot of your error to Ms. Brown or Ms. Genzlinger.

 ---